 We will pass personal contact information of tenants and property details to our approved contractors to allow our clients to fulfil their contractual obligation to organise tenancies and maintain tenanted property and to meet their legitimate interest in protecting their property.
 We will take steps to require maintenance contractors to comply with their data protection obligations.

-We will pass identity and financial information to legal advisors and debt collectors to protect our and our client’s legitimate interests by assisting in the collection of debts owed to ourselves or our clients or to take legal advice about claims that may be advanced against us or our clients.
+We will pass identity and financial information to legal advisors and debt collectors to protect our and our client’s legitimate interests by assisting in the collection of debts owed to ourselves or to our clients or to take legal advice about claims that may be advanced against us or our clients.

-In some circumstances we act on behalf of developers and in such circumstances it will be necessary for us to pass on personal data to that developer for the purposes of a transaction.
+In some circumstances we act on behalf of developers and in such circumstances, it may be necessary for us to pass on personal data to that developer for the purposes of a transaction.
 This may be for the purposes of considering an offer or in relation to a transaction.
 The type of information we would pass on would be name, address, email address and telephone.
 The reason we pass this information on to the developer is to assist them in considering your interest, an offer and thereafter proceeding with a sale and purchase transaction if your offer is accepted.

 Where we have been given your consent to use your data for marketing purposes we will only do so to the extent that your consent was given and only to the organisations or categories of organisations we identified when seeking that consent.

-Any personal information such as name, postal address, telephone number, and email address supplied via this website & completing our website’s forms will only be used to provide a requested service and will not be disclosed to any other third party without your prior permission or unless we are required to do so by law.
+Any personal information such as a name, postal address, telephone number, or email address supplied via this website and completing our website’s forms will only be used to provide a requested service and will not be disclosed to any other third party without your prior permission or unless we are required to do so by law.
 We may contact you in response to your enquiry, to offer requested services or to provide you with property information that you have requested.
 We do not keep your data for any longer than is necessary.

-Any non-personal information such as IP address, pages accessed, and files downloaded will only be used to determine how many individuals use our site, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
+Any non-personal information such as an IP address, pages accessed, and files downloaded will only be used to determine how many individuals use our site, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
 This information doesn’t tell us anything about who you are or where you live, it is simply used to enable us to monitor and improve our service.
 This is done by way of cookies on our website and the use of analytical services such as Google Analytics.
 To find out more please visit our cookies policy.

 We may record telephone calls for the purposes of training or for the purposes of retaining a contemporaneous note of interactions.